Carmengar/Cystic_fibrosis_-analysis/README.md

 ## Creating the physeq object
 The raw MS proteomics data have been submitted to the [ProteomeXchange Consortium](http://www.proteomexchange.org) via the Proteomics Identifications Database (PRIDE) partner repository, with the database identifier [PXD029284](https://www.ebi.ac.uk/pride/archive/projects/PXD029284) [^1].
-The peptide, protein and taxonomic identification and quantification was performed using Metalab software.
+The peptide, protein and taxonomic identification and quantification was performed using Metalab software [^2].
 Here, the **BuiltIn_taxa_refine** file from Metalab results is used to performed the analysis in Rstudio.
 This file contains the identified taxa with at least 2 unique peptides.
 - Load the different packages you need to use
   ```
   library(readr)